pykao/MolGAN-PyTorch/README.md

 Simply run the python script within the data direcotry.

-You need to comment or comment some lines of code in the main function.
+You need to comment or uncomment some lines of code in the main function.

 ```python
 python sparse_molecular_dataset.py